Influenza Virus Vaccine (Recombinant)

 There are no dosage adjustments provided in the manufacturer’s labeling.

 IM: For IM administration only.
 Gently invert the syringe prior to affixing the needle.
 Inspect for particulate matter and discoloration prior to administration.
-Avoiding use if visible particles are present in the solution after shaking.
+Avoid use if visible particles or discoloration are present in the solution after shaking.
 Adults should be vaccinated in the deltoid muscle.
 Do not inject into the gluteal region or areas where there may be a major nerve trunk.
 Do not mix with other vaccines or injections; separate needles and syringes should be used for each injection.
 To prevent syncope related injuries, adolescents and adults should be vaccinated while seated or lying down (ACIP [Kroger 2017]).
 US law requires that the date of administration, the vaccine manufacturer, lot number of vaccine, and the administering person's name, title, and address be entered into the patient's permanent medical record.

-Unless otherwise indicated in product labeling, jet injectors should not be used to administer inactivated influenza vaccines.
-Currently, Afluria and Afluria Quadrivalent are the only influenza vaccines licensed in the United States that can be given by a jet-injector device.
+Unless otherwise indicated in product labeling, jet injectors should not be used to administer recombinant influenza vaccines.
+Currently, Afluria and Afluria Quadrivalent are the only influenza vaccines licensed in the US with data about use with a jet-injector device.

 Note: For patients at risk of hemorrhage following intramuscular injection, the vaccine should be administered intramuscularly if, in the opinion of the physician familiar with the patient's bleeding risk, the vaccine can be administered by this route with reasonable safety.
 If the patient receives antihemophilia or other similar therapy, intramuscular vaccination can be scheduled shortly after such therapy is administered.
 A fine needle (23 gauge or smaller) can be used for the vaccination and firm pressure applied to the site (without rubbing) for at least 2 minutes.
 The patient should be instructed concerning the risk of hematoma from the injection.
 Patients on anticoagulant therapy should be considered to have the same bleeding risks and treated as those with clotting factor disorders (ACIP [Kroger 2017]).